Jabiluka: History

+In 2024, the Northern Territory Government decided not to renew ERA's lease for the high-grade uranium deposit.

 Controversy

 In 1998 the issue came to a head when Jacqui Katona and Yvonne Margarula, of the Mirarr people, called on activists to come from around Australia and the world to blockade the construction of the mine by Energy Resources of Australia (ERA).
 Over 500 people were arrested in the course of the eight-month blockade.
+Hundreds of thousands of people across Australia also took part in demonstrations against the mine while others set up action groups and took part in shareholder activism.

 ERA developed the surface infrastructure and the decline down to the ore-body to allow for further definition of the resource.
 Falling uranium prices prevented the project from proceeding.
 ERA's parent company, North Ltd, was bought by Rio Tinto Group, who announced that the mine will not go ahead – at least until their nearby Ranger uranium mine is mined out.

 The Mirarr people agitated for Rio Tinto to clean up the mine site and restore it in keeping with the surrounding National Park.
 On 12 August 2003 rehabilitation works commenced on the Jabiluka site, 50,000 tonnes of material from the mine were put back down the decline at Jabiluka, filling up 1.2 km of decline.

 In 2013, work to remove and remediate the interim water management pond commenced.

 According to ERA, between 2005 and 2015 over 16,000 stems of two dozen different species of native plants were planted at the Jabiluka site.
 Aerial photography shows significant recovery and regeneration.